disa-n/tracer-marketing-website-v3/KENYA_BLOG_ROUTING_GUIDE.md

 - [ ] Create MDX file in `src/components/content/blog/`
 - [ ] Add slug to `mdxSlugs` array in `KenyaGrid.tsx`
+- [ ] Add slug to `mdxSlugs` array in `BlogCard.tsx`
 - [ ] Add slug to `generateStaticParams` in `/blog/[slug]/page.tsx`
 - [ ] Add slug to runtime `mdxSlugs` array in `/blog/[slug]/page.tsx`
 - [ ] Verify metadata exists in `blogPosts.ts`
-- [ ] Test the routing locally
+- [ ] Test the routing locally (both Kenya page and main blog page)
 - [ ] Check that images are accessible

+## Additional Notes

+### Blog Preview Page Integration
+The main blog listing page (`/blog`) now also uses smart routing for Kenya-related posts.
+The Kenya hackathon card will:
+- Always route to `/blog/KenyaPage` (the main Kenya page)
+- Individual Kenya day posts (if added to the main blog) will use the same smart routing logic

+### Consistent Experience
+Both the Kenya grid page and the main blog preview page now provide:
+- Full card clickability
+- Smart routing based on content availability
+- Consistent hover effects and visual feedback

-Following this guide ensures smooth routing and a consistent user experience for the Kenya hackathon blog posts.
+Following this guide ensures smooth routing and a consistent user experience for the Kenya hackathon blog posts across all pages.